NewsLocal News

 “So they might have outdated information for you,” Fifield said.
 “The system has not yet developed in a way that it can find your latest citizenship information.”

-Heap’s office did not answer questions Tuesday about what steps it took to confirm the people identified by SAVE are not citizens.
+As of Thursday, Heap’s office had not answered questions sent multiple times about what steps it took to confirm the people identified by SAVE are not citizens.
 His office also did not respond when asked how the additional 70 names sent to the prosecutors Monday were identified.

 State law requires county recorders to notify a registered voter if they find evidence that the individual is not a citizen.
 The person then has 35 days to respond with documentation of citizenship, Swoboda said.